Jiahuiqu/IR-ArF/README.md

-The python code implementation of the paper "IR&ArF: Towards Deep Interpretable Arbitrary Resolution Fusion of Unregistered Hyperspectral and Multispectral Images"
+The python code implementation of the paper "IR&ArF: Towards Deep Interpretable Arbitrary Resolution Fusion of Unregistered Hyperspectral and Multispectral Images" (IEEE Transactions on Image Processing 2025)

 ## Requirements
     Ubuntu 22.04 cuda 11.8